 Here’s a short current cv-resume hybrid.

 My (Uncensored) BIO:

 And the fact is, I was always skeptical of academia, even as I moved successfully up through its ranks.
 I’m from Pittsburgh, only a single generation away from steelworkers.
 The people among whom I grew up had no interest in intellectual pursuits.
 My parents sent me to college, it’s true–but with the goal of my coming home married to a doctor or an engineer.
 No one in my circle went to graduate school, let alone aspired to entering the professoriate!
-I have the true Pittsburgher’s distrust of bullshit and posturing, and when I got into academia, my ‘bullshit meter’ instantly started ringing off the hook.
+I have the true Pittsburgher’s distrust of bullshit and posturing, and when I got into academia, my ‘bullshit meter’ instantly went into the red zone.
 But I am getting ahead of myself.

 I went to college at the University of Michigan, majoring in Japanese Language and Literature, and graduating with honors.
 I got a cushy job teaching English in Japan at a college in the glorious Japan Alps, lived in Japan for two years, learned to ski, made a bucket-load of money, and then spent it all backpacking around Asia by myself for a year.

 I started and dropped out of two public policy oriented graduate programs at the University of Michigan and Johns Hopkins before finally settling on a goal of a Ph.D. in Cultural Anthropology of Japan.
 I had successfully applied for and won the Three-Year NSF Graduate Research Fellowship.
 My plan was to study the cultural impact of Japanese company culture on Thai workers working at newly opened Japanese multinational plants in Thailand.
 I was offered a breathtaking (to me at the time) financial package at Cornell.